Skip to main content

 Academic Program Manager

 Pam has been at the Center for a Livable Future since she came on as a research assistant in 2002.
 Pam's first meeting at the Center, as an MPH student researching topics for her thesis, turned into a job coordinating the school's role as science advisers to the national Meatless Monday campaign.
-Her current role directing the Center’s Education Program spans multiple education and outreach activities, with the goal of communicating the issues the Center works on to a variety of audiences.
+Her current role directing the Center’s Education Program spans multiple academic, student engagement, and training activities, with the goal of communicating the issues the Center works on to a variety of audiences.

-Outside of work, Pam volunteers at the local farm market, coordinates a community 5K and block party, and keeps busy with two teenage girls and a growing number of rescued critters.
+Outside of work, Pam volunteers at the local farm market, co-leads a community 5K and block party, and keeps busy with two teenage girls and a growing number of rescued critters.